Bitvise SSH Server: Secure file transfer and terminal shell access for Windows

 When the personal edition is chosen during installation, Bitvise SSH Server can be used free of charge by non-commercial personal users.

-We continue to invest great amounts of effort to make sure we create the best SSH software we can.
-These are some of the important features that make Bitvise SSH Server special:
+We continue to invest considerable effort to create the best SSH software we can.
+These are some of the features that make Bitvise SSH Server special:

 - Ease of use: Bitvise SSH Server was written specifically for the Windows platform so that it is easy to install and configure.
 In a regular Windows environment, it will work immediately upon installation with no configuring.
 (We do however recommend tightening down settings to restrict access only to those accounts and features that you use.)

 Unlimited connections: Bitvise SSH Server imposes no limits on the number of users who can connect, and gets no more expensive for a larger number of connections.
 The number of simultaneous connections is limited only by system resources!

 - Windows groups: Bitvise SSH Server natively supports configurability through Windows groups.
 No need to define account settings for each Windows account individually.
 The SSH server knows what groups a user is in and, if configured, will use appropriate Windows group settings.
 Virtual filesystem mount points can be inherited from multiple groups.